danielsreichenbach/mopaq/docs/naming-conventions.md

 # Naming Conventions

-This document describes the naming conventions used in the StormLib-rs project.
+This document describes the naming conventions used in the mopaq project.

 ## Crate Names